-Integrating Research to Practice: Lower Back and Pelvic Pain – Calgary
+Research to Practice: Lower Back and Pelvic Pain – Calgary

 Course Description

 Massage therapists agree that evidence-based practice (EBP) is the way forward for our profession.
 Providing evidence-based care leads to better patient outcomes, which, of course, is our ultimate goal.
-Attendees will learn how to use an evidence-based framework to achieve better outcomes in the treatment and management of clients who suffer with acute and chronic pain in the lower back and pelvic regions.
+Better outcomes leads to happier clients and a more sustainable and healthier practice.

 You will learn: